Fishing At Waconda Lake

 White crappie, bluegill, and white bass are additional popular species found in Waconda Lake.
 Anglers can target white crappie by vertical jigging near submerged structures, brush piles, or docks.
 Bluegill, known for their aggressive nature, offer anglers enjoyable panfishing opportunities.
 White bass can be caught by casting with jigs, spoons, or crankbaits near submerged structures or in open water where schools of baitfish are present.
 These panfish species add variety to the fishing experience at Waconda Lake.

-There is excellent hiking, sightseeing, picnicking, boating and, most of all, great fishing.
 Explore more than 100 miles of shoreline in search of largemouth, smallmouth and white bass, plus crappie, catfish and walleye.
 Visit Glen Elder Marina for camping and fishing supplies as well as convenience items, boat slips, fuel and live bait.
 Four major campgrounds offer campsites and RV hookups, as well as areas for swimming and fishing from the bank.

 Primary fish species residing in Waconda Lake